 You can submit the online form that will go directly to the AAP Registration Office.
 For EPP students, contact the EPP Registration Office directly.
 AAP Change of Status Form

 What if I drop a class and I’m less than half-time?

 Degree candidates must be enrolled at least half-time, defined as six credits or two non-audited courses per semester.
-If you drop below half-time status before the end of the drop/add period, your aid may be cancelled.
-See Return of Title IV Funds Policy.
+If you drop below half-time status before the end of the drop/add period, your aid may be canceled.
+See Return of Title IV Funds Policy

 I am a veteran.
 Does Johns Hopkins offer veteran’s benefits?

 Johns Hopkins is approved by the Maryland Higher Education Commission for the training of veterans and the widows and children of deceased veterans under the provisions of the various federal laws pertaining to veterans’ educational benefits.
 Information about veterans’ benefits is available here.
 Find more information on veterans education benefits here.

 AAP students with questions may contact their certifying official, Nancy Carr, at email@example.com or 410-516-6635.